S4GU4R0/splay/README.md

 ```

 ### developer scripts

+Note: I changed these to use the docs directory to work better with GitHub Pages.

 run a local server that loads the standalone domino page and refreshes it
 whenever you make changes:
 ```